Bathgate: Notable people

-Notable Bathgate residents have included Sir James Young Simpson, a obstetrician and significant figure in the history of medicine.
+Notable Bathgate residents have included Sir James Young Simpson, an obstetrician and significant figure in the history of medicine.
 He was the first physician to demonstrate the anaesthetic properties of chloroform on humans.
+James Wardrop, King George IV's surgeon, was born in Bathgate and went on to coin the term keratitis and discover the childhood cancer retinoblastoma.
 Other political and religious figures include Richard Bladworth Angus, a Scottish-Canadian financier, banker, and philanthropist, as well as co-founder of the Canadian Pacific Railway, and the Very Revd Dr Alexander McDonald, former Moderator of the General Assembly of the Church of Scotland.
 Hugh Murnin MP was a Member of Parliament for Stirling and Falkirk 1922–1923, 1924–1931.
 William Wolfe, born in Bathgate was a former Leader of the Scottish National Party 1969-1979.
+In theology, James Morison was a Scottish cleric who became the founder of the Scottish Evangelical Union, also known as Morisonianism.

-In the performing arts, notable persons include David Tennant (born in Bathgate but raised in Paisley), Lewis Capaldi (singer-songwriter), Isla Fisher (actress lived here from a young age until six years old in 1982), Fern Brady – comedian and writer Goodbye Mr Mackenzie is an indie rock band formed in Bathgate.
+In the performing arts, notable persons include David Tennant (born in Bathgate but raised in Paisley), Lewis Capaldi (singer-songwriter), Isla Fisher (actress lived here from a young age until six years old in 1982), and Fern Brady (comedian and writer).
+The indie rock band Goodbye Mr Mackenzie was formed in Bathgate.

 In sports, Bathgate professional golfers have included Eric Brown, Bernard Gallacher and Stephen Gallacher (nephew of Bernard).
 Other sportspersons include Richard Brittain (footballer), David Robertson (footballer), Elliot Bunney (international athlete), Dario Franchitti (IndyCar racing driver) and Marino Franchitti (sports car racing driver; younger brother of Dario).